aKshAshish/frontend-adventures/react/README.md

 Custom hooks at the end of the day are nothing but simple function with one or more *states* in them.
  - Hooks are named starting with **use**.
  - Hooks can return anything state, callbacks, null etc.
+ - We can pass a return callback to useEffect to perform cleanup once the component is unmounted.

 Ex:-